EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Challenges you faced - Figuring out the correct rules for when the styles switch to desktop.
 * Tasks for tomorrow - Continue with sorting out the correct style rules.

+## Day 13

+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - Not much code today.
+Instead I was reading up on css flexbox.
+The background images need to be placed in a certain way and also be fluid.
+Once I learn what I need to know then it will help me as I progress on.
+* Challenges you faced - Learning up on css flexbox.
+* Tasks for tomorrow - Continue with reading!